ArtPoon/slides/markdown/physpharm18.md

 ---

+# Blind dating
+## Concluding remarks

+* The latent reservoir comprises lineages from different points in time.
+* Some lineages date back over 20 years from the time of sampling.
+* No latent HIV lineages mapped to period of complete viremia suppression &mdash; implies that ongoing replication is negligible.
+* Promise for a cure?

+---

 # Acknowledgements

-* The development and validation of the MiCall pipeline was made possible by the members of the BC Centre for Excellence in HIV/AIDS Molecular Laboratory.

-* These studies were also made possible by collaborations with JCRC Uganda, Case Western Reserve University, Johns Hopkins School of Medicine, and the National Institutes of Allergy and Infectious Diseases (NIH).
+* These studies were made possible by collaborations with JCRC Uganda, Case Western Reserve University, Johns Hopkins School of Medicine, and the National Institutes of Allergy and Infectious Diseases (NIH), and the BC Centre for Excellence in HIV/AIDS.

 * And by the donation by study participants of samples for research purposes.